laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-16/day-1/lecture-materials/token-based-auth-with-react-and-jwts.md

 #### Creating the `tokenService` utility module

-Just like with the `userService` module, we're going to follow the single-responsibility principle by putting token related functions in a module for:
+Just like with the `signup` module, we're going to follow the single-responsibility principle by putting token related functions in a module for:

 - Storing, retrieving and removing tokens from `localStorage`
 - Verifying that a token has not expired and removing it from storage if it has.